georgelza/MongoCreator-GoProducer-avro/README.md

 Note: all by hour group'ing on Kafka/kSQL is done at the moment using emit final, which means we wait for the window to complete and then emit the aggregated value...
 Another option would be to emit changes which means as the number increases then a new record is released - point of self research... is this new record key'd in such a way as as to upsert into a target database, other words replace previous record in a ktable.

+Note:

-Note: all/most subdirectories have local README.md files with some more local topic specific comments.
+1. all/most subdirectories have local README.md files with some more local topic specific comments.
+2. See infrastructure directory for supporting container creates.
+Each infrastructure directory have a local Makefile.
+    See blog-doc/diagrams/ImageAncestry.png for high level order of creation.

 ## Credits... due.